rexsheikh/dc-final-testing/docs/DEPLOYMENT.md

 These fast metrics are achievable because we use lightweight, pure-Python NLP instead of heavy ML frameworks.

-Record your actual results in `PERFORMANCE.md` for the project report.

 ## Testing Regime

 ### Test 1: Basic Health Check